Biscuitkru/ProgrammingforDataScience-Project/README.md

 4. Can you detect cascading failures as delays in one airport create delays in others?

-5. Use the available vaiables to construct a model that pedicts delays.
+5. Use the available variables to construct a model that pedicts delays.